 - improve communication with territories and citizens

-For the Eucentre Foundation, the event represents a significant step in a structured collaboration with the Civil Protection Department and ReLUIS, confirming the Foundation’s role as a scientific reference in earthquake engineering and seismic risk assessment.
+For the Eucentre Foundation, this event represents a significant step in a structured collaboration with the Civil Protection Department and ReLUIS, confirming the Foundation’s role as a scientific reference in earthquake engineering and seismic risk assessment.

 Eucentre is a non-profit private law foundation whose mission is to conduct research and provide training and services in earthquake and safety engineering